riclolsen/json-scada/docs/install.md

   - On the JSON-SCADA desktop folder: execute "_Start_Services".
   - On the JSON-SCADA desktop folder: execute "_JSON SCADA WEB".

 The default credentials are user=admin, password=jsonscada.
+Metabase credentials: username=json@scada.com password=jsonscada123.

 The system is preconfigured to connect to a online demo simulation via IEC60870-5-104 protocol with an example point list and some displays.

 To issue a command, open the Display Viewer, click on a breaker and push the "Command" button then choose an action like "open" or "close" and push the action button.

 The SVG display files are in "c:\json-scada\src\htdocs\svg\".
 The configuration files are in "c:\json-scada\conf\".